SMAPPNYU/smapphowto/requesting_a_collection.md

 So if you wanted to look for the words "good" OR "world" in a tweet you could give us an input like so:

-"good,world" and it could give you a tweet like so:
+["good,world"] (one string with a comma inside) and it could give you a tweet like so (WITH COMMAS):

 "I am a very good person, I live in a wonderful world."